tmforum-oda/oda-ca-docs/Observability-Tutorial/README.md

 The pre-requisites for this tuturial is a PC/Mac/Linux machine with `kubectl` and `helm` installed and access to the TM Forum Open Digital Lab at https://rke.tmforum.org/

-There is a video of this tutorial at: [ODA Component Tutorial Video walkthrough](https://youtu.be/XEbjc4g_usM)
+There is a video of this tutorial at: [ODA Observability Video walkthrough](https://youtu.be/XEbjc4g_usM)

 ### Reference Implementation environment with Service Mesh